We're here to help you start investing

-Like saving, investing is setting aside money today to use in the future.
-You’re putting your money into something you believe will go up in value over time.
-The key difference is there are no guarantees.
+Like saving, investing is a way to set aside money today to use in the future.
+You’ll be putting your money into something you believe will go up in value over time.
+The key difference is there are no guarantees with investing.

-Savings rates are as low as they’ve ever been.
+Savings rates remain low.
 Investing is an alternative way to save for your future that could potentially provide higher long-term growth than leaving your money in a savings account.

 Remember, investing has its downs as well as ups.
 Unlike saving, there’s a risk you could get back less than you invest – for example if you invested in January 2020 and sold your investments in April 2020.
 Also keep in mind that past performance is not a reliable guide to future performance.

-How much do I need to get started?
+How much do I need to start investing?

 How long should I invest for?